Goldenweed, Jimmyweed

 Family: Asteraceae

-Plant Description: Glabrous, sticky woody based perennial or subshrub to 75 cm high with n leaves 1.5-6 cm long, linear to obovate, alternate, Heads in corymbs, 6-9 mm long, discoid (ray flowers absent).
+Plant Description: Glabrous, sticky, woody-based perennial or subshrub to 75 cm high with leaves 1.5-6 cm long, linear to obovate, alternate, Flower heads in corymbs, 6-9 mm long, discoid (ray flowers absent).
 Corolla orange-yellow.
-Involucres bowl shaped.
+Involucres bowl-shaped.

 Plant Trivia: Poisonous to livestock.